 14. Açai Berry

-Health benefits: Thanks to its protein and fiber content, açai is prime for boosting energy and keeping you full.
-(Odds are you’ve tried a trendy açai bowl or smoothie, or even açai powder.)
-It’s also been linked to improving blood circulation and preventing blood clots, as it’s purported to act as a sort of natural blood thinner that relaxes the blood vessels.
+Thanks to its protein and fiber content, açai is prime for boosting energy and keeping you full.
+It's also been linked to improving blood circulation and preventing blood clots, as it's purported to act as a sort of natural blood thinner that relaxes the blood vessels.
 The Brazilian superfruit is also loaded with antioxidants (three times the amount found in blueberries, to be exact) and could help boost brain function and healthy cholesterol.

 Recipes: Dark Chocolate Açai Smoothie Bowl, Açai-Banana Sorbet, Chocolate Açai Ice Box Cake

 Health benefits: These cuties taste like a fuzz-less kiwi, only more complex and acidic (though they still make a solid substitute for regular kiwis in most recipes).
-Kiwi berries are packed with vitamins, fiber, magnesium, potassium and antioxidants, just like most of the berries on this list.
-One serving boasts 120 percent of your daily recommended vitamin C, as well as 2 grams of protein and 8 grams of fiber.
+Kiwi berries are packed with vitamins, fiber, magnesium, potassium and antioxidants, like most of the berries on this list.
+One serving boasts five times the vitamin C of an orange, as well as 2 grams of protein and 8 grams of fiber.

 Recipes: Kiwi Berry Raspberry Salad, Kiwi Berry Martini, Kiwi Berry Yogurt Parfait